Selorum/Some-Stuff/LernQuiz/README.md

 LernQuiz

+!Attention the for now there only exists the german version!
+!englisch will follow soon!

 Created by Selorum

 This project is a simple quiz application written in Python.
 It uses Tkinter for the graphical user interface (GUI) and TOML files to store questions.

 The quiz allows users to: